AleksandraBakhcheva/todo-list_app/README.md

 ## Description

-<p>This app allows you to create a list of current and completed tasks, the user can drag and drop from active to completed and vice versa.</p>
+<p>This app allows you to create a list of active and completed tasks, the user can drag and drop from active to completed blocks and vice versa.</p>

 ## Screens